sassoftware/viya4-iac-gcp/docs/user/Locations.md

 ## Resource Locations

-Google Cloud Platform resources are hosted in different data centers worldwide, divided into [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones).
+Google Cloud resources are hosted in different data centers worldwide, divided into [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones).

 You control the location of your Viya4 IAC resources by setting the `location` variable to either a Region or a Zone.